Captive Portals

 Once redirected to the captive portal specified in the splash portal record, the end-user must present credentials to access the WAN.
 The supplied credentials determine the new group that the device will be a member of.
 In a typical scenario, the end-user will supply a username / password pair or a token code that is associated with a account group.
 If external identification is used, the device will be associated with a RADIUS group or LDAP group.

 To complete the captive portal configuration, the new group must be associated with a policy that is linked to a landing portal.
-In addition, the new group be of a higher priority than the first group.
+In addition, the new group must be of a higher priority than the first group.
 In a typical scenario, the new group is associated with a policy that is linked to several other enforcement mechanisms (e.g., bandwidth queues, multiple uplink controls, web experience manipulation, etc.).

 Splash Portals